wilmTap/analytics-udd/udd/student_on_a_module_instance.md

 ##MOD_FIRST_MARK
 ###Description
-The first or initial mark a student achieved on the module.
+The mark awarded by the initial marker prior to any moderation process.

 ###Purpose
 Analytics